opentofu/vscode-opentofu/DEVELOPMENT.md

 Windows  | windows_amd64 | win32_x64     | ✅
 Windows  | windows_arm64 | win32_arm64   | ✅

-This will run several chained commands which will download the specified version of terraform-ls, minify the extension using Webpack, and package the extension using vsce into a VSIX.
+This will run several chained commands which will download the specified version of tofu-ls, minify the extension using Webpack, and package the extension using vsce into a VSIX.

 > You can run `npm run package` without paramaters, but this will not produce a platform specific extension.